imarkvisser/imarkvisser.github.io/_posts/2025-04-23-hello-world.md

 Life has been pretty busy over the past few months, leaving me with little time for much outside of work.
 Now that I’m settling in with my new team, I finally have the space to start writing again, especially about the things that excite me.

-This post is just a short one to get things going, but stay tuned for more content soon—expect observability insights, thoughts, and the occasional code snippet.
+This post is just a short one to get things going, but stay tuned for more content soon, expect observability insights, thoughts, and the occasional code snippet.

 // MV